Neil Oliver

 Neil Oliver is a Scottish television presenter and author.
 He has presented several documentary series on archaeology and history, including A History of Scotland, Vikings and Coast.
 He is also an author of popular history books and historical fiction.

 He was the president of the National Trust for Scotland from 2017 to 2020.

-Since April 2021 Oliver has been a presenter for UK News channel GB News.
+Since April 2021 Oliver has been a presenter for UK news and opinion channel GB News.

+He has expressed contrarian views on COVID-19 and climate change, and conspiracy theories on world government.

 Early life and education

 Oliver was born in Renfrew and raised in Ayr and Dumfries, where he attended Dumfries Academy and then the University of Glasgow.
 He obtained an MA (Hons) in archaeology and then worked as a freelance archaeologist before training as a journalist.

 Career

 Oliver first appeared on television in the 2002 BBC Two series Two Men in a Trench, in which he and archaeologist Tony Pollard visited historic British battlefields.
 He was also a co-author of the two books accompanying the series.
 In 2006 he presented The Face of Britain for Channel 4 and Scotland's History: The Top Ten for the BBC.
 Early in his career he also appeared on The One Show and Time Team.

 Oliver was a co-presenter of the first series of Coast in 2005 and replaced Nicholas Crane as the show's main presenter for the second, third, fourth and fifth series.
 He also presented Coast Australia (2013) and Coast New Zealand (2016).

 From 2006 to 2018, Oliver presented a number of history documentaries for the BBC, including A History of Scotland (2008) and Sacred Wonders of Britain (2013).
 In 2012 he wrote and presented Vikings, a three-part series on the Vikings.

 In April 2021, Oliver was announced as a presenter for GB News where he hosts a weekly current affairs and interview programme.

 Oliver wrote a weekly column for The Sunday Times from 2016 until 2022.